ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 : An HTTP response that is encapsulated in an HPKE-encrypted message; see
   {{response}}.

+Proxy Request:

+: An HTTP request that contains an encapsulated request as its body.

+Proxy Response:

+: An HTTP response that contains an encapsulated response as its body.

 Oblivious Proxy Resource:

-: An intermediary that forwards requests and responses between clients and a single oblivious request resource.
+: An intermediary that forwards requests and responses between clients and a single oblivious encapsulation resource.

-Oblivious Request Resource:
+Oblivious Encapsulation Resource:

 : A resource that can receive an encapsulated request, extract the contents of that request, forward it to an oblivious target resource, receive a response,